nguzman313/nguzman313.github.io/_posts/2020-09-18-An-Interactivist-Critique-of-Direct-Learning.md

 isomorphisms.
 While I think this is largely correct, at some point internal states will need to be compared to anticipations of those states, and I think any comparison operation will constitute a transformation beyond isomorphism.
 I donʼt see any way around this comparison operation if learning is to take place.

 But how do we learn from internal states then?
-Is reinforcement learning (RL) a good model of learning from internal and external states?
+One commonly used framework for modeling learning is reinforcement learning (RL).
+Is RL a good model of learning?
 At some functional level, yes, but elsewhere Bickhard has expressed doubts about the explanatory potential of RL if we are committed to naturalism, namely: where does the task specific reward function come from?
 The standard reply is usually to pass the